pedronachtigall/ToxCodAn-Genome/Guide/README.md

      - ```perl -p -e 's/^(>.*)$/$1_TOXIN/g' custom_toxin_db.fasta > custom_toxin_db_renamed.fasta```
      - Replace ```"_TOXIN"``` to the target toxin family (e.g., for snake venom metalloproteinase use ```"_SVMP"``` and so on).

-If you want to integrate some of the ToxCodAn-Genome's toxin database, just indicate the path to the custom toxin database file with the parameter ```-C```.
+If you want to integrate some of the ToxCodAn-Genome's toxin database, just indicate the path to the custom toxin database file with the parameter ```-C``` (e.g., it must something like ```-d toxin_database.fasta -C custom_toxin_db.fasta```).
 In this case, you will not need to specify the toxin family in the header (as previously described); however, if it is not specified, the ToxCodAn-Genome will consider the sequence as a "generic" toxin, by adding a string ```_TOXIN``` at the end of header of each sequence (e.g., ```>Sequence1_TOXIN```).
 We strongly recommend to perform the annotation and add the toxin family in each sequence header to facilitate downstream analysis.

+If you don't have a set of curated toxin CDS to use as the main toxin database or as a custom toxin database, you can follow any or both strategies to survey for "curated toxin CDSs" in scientific databases and literature and to survey for toxin CDSs from "venom tissue transcriptome".

 #### Curated toxin CDS set